Pedestrian Accidents Attorney in McAllen, TX

 If your loved one was incapacitated or died as the result of being hit by a car, you should consult with an attorney immediately to file a wrongful death action against the negligent driver.
 The statute of limitations for wrongful death claims in Texas is also two years.

 The key to establishing negligence in any traffic accident is to fully investigate the circumstances, interview witnesses, preserve evidence, and determine fault.
 The key to establishing the value of your damages is to not settle your claim before you have recovered as fully as possible from your injuries.

 This is not something you want to handle on your own.
 It is a wise decision to retain an experienced Texas pedestrian accident attorney who knows how to document your claim and, if necessary, litigate it in court.

-Pedestrian Accidents Attorney Serving Edinburgh, Texas
+Pedestrian Accidents Attorney Serving McAllen, Texas

 Clients in Edinburg, McAllen, and Missouri, Texas, and throughout the Rio Grande Valley rely on me at The Law Office of Aaron Fonseca to represent them in personal injury and wrongful death claims resulting from pedestrian accidents.
 The statute of limitations allows a brief window, and evidence must be preserved, so do not delay.
 Consultations are free.
 Call me today.